kaiorosa1/100-days-of-code/log.md

 ### Day 38: March 5, 2019

 **Today's Progress**: I've started and finished the Debugging section on FCC.
 I've started and done a couple challenges on the Basic Data Structures section.
+This section is about Arrays and its functions.
+I also started the Mini Project JS which is gonna be a person animated in the canvas, for now.

 **Thoughts**: The debugging section was a bit underwhelming for me maybe I had too much expectations about it.
 I thought we would learn about some fancy feature like GNU in C but it was a bunch of console.log.
+The section about Basic Data Structures is very interesting because dissects the Array functions.

-**Link(s) to work**: Commit on Github :
+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/js-journey/commit/8e8e57c1d69062290f173b622ef9165a0e7eb7d1